jasonmacduffie/isles-of-maga/magic.md

 Divine magic is not regulated at all, unlike arcane magic, and your local neighborhood priest probably knows a healing spell or two.
 The Mages Guild holds no responsibility for the magic of Clerics.

-Because magic is not "prepared" as in the default BFRPG rules, it is suggested that you use the Liberal Casting system available from the Magic-User Options supplement.
+Because magic is not "prepared" as in the default BFRPG rules, it is suggested that you use the Liberal Casting system plus Slot Demotion available from the Magic-User Options supplement.
 This supplement is a more accurate portrayal of how magic works in-universe.

 Spell points return to the maximum amount overnight.
 A character's spell points is equal to the character level, plus an ability bonus.
 In the case of Magic-Users, the bonus is their Intelligence.
 In the case of Clerics, the bonus is their Wisdom.
 For example, a level 3 Magic-User with an Intelligence bonus of +1 will have a maximum spell points of 4.